When you were growing up, you’ve probably heard from your mom and dad that you should always share because it is a good thing to do.

 Zaarly, however, is only available in San Francisco and Kansas City.

 TaskRabbit, on the other hand, is available in over 18 cities in the United States, and also in London.
-Aside from just chores, however, TaskRabbit also has virtual jobs ranging from simple web design, article writing, and photoshopping, among others.
+Aside from just chores, however, TaskRabbit also has virtual jobs ranging from simple web design, writing articles, and Photoshop work, among others.

 Sites/Apps to use: